 - Restart Windows.

-Be sure to install the Windows Defender Platform update that shows up on the Windows Update page.
+Be sure to install the Windows Defender Platform update and the latest security intelligence update that shows up on the Windows Update page.

 Open the Windows Security settings (“security at a glance,” “security providers,” “virus & threat protection”) to verify if the threat protection is enabled.